Erlegh History, Family Crest & Coats of Arms

 Early Origins of the Erlegh family

-Another 209 words (15 lines of text) covering the years 127 and 1273 are included under the topic Early Erlegh History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Erlegh research.
+Another 105 words (8 lines of text) covering the years 127 and 1273 are included under the topic Early Erlegh History in all our PDF Extended History products and printed products wherever possible.

 Erlegh Spelling Variations